rahil627/my-programming-stuff/frameworks/game/game-engines.new.md

   - gb studio, "A free and easy to use retro adventure game creator for your favourite handheld video game system"

+TODO: merge below somewhere..
+experimental technical stuff
+these just seem too technical for me, toward the modern C++ independency header-only trend.
+Have to be careful of these, as it gets easier to make game engines, programmer-personality people just seem to make them naturally, without much reason, and often lack any sort of vision or long-term mentality, often becoming abandoned school projects.
+It’s better to stick with indie game devs whom have a serious life-long passion motivating their works, or at-least some games they plan to keep forever.
+  - EntTT, C++, just an entity system??, used in Minecraft and the Diablo II remake
+  - nCine, Lua, more along the level of i/o engines like SFML *i think*
+  - nimGL, Nim, graphics layer?
+  - ?, Crystal, *i think there was one in written in Crystal...*
+  - Halley, C++, inspired Foster